alexisbernard/table_migrator/README.md

       #                        for details.
 Defaults to true.
       #   :dry_run           - If true, the migration will not actually run, just emit
       #                        fake progress to the log.
 Defaults to false.
+      #   :delta_column      - If records are immutable set this option to 'created_at'.
+      #                        Default to 'updated_at'

       change_table do |t|
         t.integer :foo, :null => false, :default => 0